Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Introduction

 \subsection{Paper Organization}

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:related}, we discuss related work on SGMMs and its special cases.
-In Section \ref{sec:setup}, we describe the problem setup for SGMMs and provide a summary of our clustering algorithms.
-In Section \ref{sec:main}, we present our main results, discuss some of their consequences and compare them with existing results.
+In Section~\ref{sec:related}, we discuss related work on SGMM and its special cases.
+In Section \ref{sec:setup}, we describe the problem setup for SGMM and the SDP relaxation approach.
+In Section \ref{sec:main}, we present our main theoretical results, discuss their consequences and compare with existing results.
+We prove our main theorems in Sections~\ref{sec:proof_ip_sdp} and~\ref{sec:proof_ip_rate}.
 The paper is concluded with a discussion of future directions in Section~\ref{sec:conclusion}.
-The proofs of our main theorems are deferred to the Appendix.
+The proofs of some technical results are deferred to the Appendix.

-\section{Related work}
+\section{Related Work}

-The study of SGMMs has a long history and is still an active area of research.
-Here we review the most relevant results with theoretical guarantees.
+The study of SGMM has a long history and is still an active area of research.
+Here we review the most relevant work on algorithms for SGMM with theoretical performance guarantees.

-\citet{dasgupta1999learning} is among the first to obtain performance guarantees for GMMs.
-Subsequent work has obtained improved guarantees, achieved by various algorithms including spectral methods.
-These results often establish sufficient conditions, in terms of the separation between the cluster centers (or equivalently the SNR), for achieving (near)-exact recovery of the cluster memberships. \citet{vempala2004spectral} obtain one of the best results and require $\text{SNR}\gtrsim\left(\numclust\ln\num\right)^{1/4}$, which is later generalized and extended in a long line of work including \citet{achlioptas2005spectral,kumar2010clustering,awasthi2012improved}.
-We compare these results with ours in Section \ref{sec:main}.
+The work~\cite{dasgupta1999learning} is among the first to obtain performance guarantees for GMM.
+Subsequent work has developed a variety of algorithms including spectral methods, which achieved improved guarantees.
+These results establish sufficient conditions, in terms of the separation between the cluster centers (or equivalently the SNR), for achieving (near)-exact recovery of the cluster memberships.
+One of the best results is obtained in~\cite{vempala2004spectral} and requires $\text{SNR}\gtrsim\left(\numclust\ln\num\right)^{1/4}$, which is later extended in a long line of work including \cite{achlioptas2005spectral,kumar2010clustering,awasthi2012improved}.
+We compare these results with ours in Section~\ref{sec:main}.